To Be at the Center of Magic

 It calls, it screams, there’s nothing here

-After I finished Michelle Zauner’s memoir, Crying in H Mart, “an exploration of grief, family, and identity as a Korean American,” I spent the next hour reading every article about her that I could get my hands on.
+After I finished Michelle Zauner’s memoir, Crying in H Mart – an ‘exploration of grief, family, and identity as a Korean American,’ I spent the next hour reading every article about her that I could get my hands on.
 I read her interviews.
 I read her short essays.
-I read about how she made a pseudo Instagram account to stalk her father’s new hunny in Thailand in the wake of her mother’s death.
+I read her excerpts.

 Then I watched her music videos – one of them called Boyish, filmed in something called ‘bisexual lighting.’
 I thought it was some sort of academic abstraction, but no. Turns out it’s an actual type of lighting.
-I listened to her new album, Jubilee.
-I watched her Paprika performance on Jimmy Fallon over and over and over again, sinking into the melody, her puffed sleeves reminding me of Björk.
+I listened to her new album, Jubilee, and watched her Paprika performance on Jimmy Fallon over and over and over again, sinking into the melody.
+Her puffed sleeves reminded me of Björk.

-Even though I might have stumbled upon her music (Japanese Breakfast) on the dreary 90 mph race to morning classes, it would have likely slipped away as some other indie tune tucked into the Spotify playlist I didn’t curate.
+Even though I might have stumbled upon her music (Japanese Breakfast) on my dreary 90 mph race to morning grad classes, it would have likely slipped away as some other indie tune tucked into the Spotify playlist I didn’t curate.
 Knowing her story gives her music more depth, more richness.
+In the wake of her mother’s death, she emerges raw, a flitting butterfly, gossamer strength.
 I admire Michelle.
 I admire her strength, her creativity, her music, her writing.
 She’s the coolest person I’ve never met.
+Can you tell I’m a fan?